 So let’s shift the conversation and talk about the collective Christian us.
 The church.

 About 80 percent of evangelicals have premarital sex, and 1 out of every 3 born-again adults get divorced (which is the same statistical rate as unbelievers).
 Christian men of all stripes view pornography to the same degree as the outside world (in some cases even more), and roughly 60 percent of pastors use or have used pornography.
-We’ve become so calloused to the repercussions of sexual immorality, that even when a major evangelical leader admits to sexually assaulting a minor, his entire congregation gives him a standing ovation.
+We’ve become so calloused to the repercussions of sexual immorality, that even when a major evangelical leader admits to sexually assaulting a minor, his entire congregation gives him a thunderous round of applause.

 The latent hypocrisy behind these statistics destroys the believability of Christianity.
 It burns a hole through the heart of whatever relationship the church pretends to pursue with the queer community.
 And it reinforces the idea that celibacy does nothing more than cover up a deep-seated homophobia in the church.

 Like a foul-mouthed parent who expects their child to quit cussing, the church overlooks its own promiscuity while condemning its homosexual members for theirs.
 But it’s time for this to change.

 “For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor; not in the passion of lust like the Gentiles who do not know God…” – 1 Thess.
 4:3-5